opensearch-project/documentation-website/_dashboards/reporting-cli.md

 ## Scheduling reports with the cron utility

 You can use the cron command-line utility to initiate a report request with the reporting CLI that runs periodically at any date or time interval.

-Specify the date and time using the crontab syntax in a sequence that precedes the command that you want to initiate.
-After the command prompt, enter the time criteria sequentially after the shell prompt for minute, hour, day of the month, month, and day of the week.
+Follow the cron expression syntax to specify the date and time that precedes the command that you want to initiate.

-To learn about the crontab file syntax, see [cron](https://en.wikipedia.org/wiki/Cron).
+To learn about the cron expression syntax, see [cron](https://en.wikipedia.org/wiki/Cron).

-### Prerequisites
+### Prerequisite

 You need a machine with cron installed.